debanga/depurr/dim-reduction1.md

 ![](https://c1.wallpaperflare.com/preview/270/321/283/block-chain-data-records-concept-system-communication.jpg)

-In this article, we discuss PCA and its related algorithm Singular Value Decomposition (SVD) with example codes.
-Looking at PCE and SVD under one single lens of dimensionality reduction will provide us with a global understanding, and therefore, it will make it easier to remember these concepts.
+In this article, I will discuss PCA and its related algorithm Singular Value Decomposition (SVD) with example codes.
+Looking at PCE and SVD under one single lens of dimensionality reduction will provide us a global understanding, and hopefully help in remembering these concepts.

-Please note that there are different variants of PCA (e.g. probabilistic PCA) that can outperform vanilla PCA, that we will discuss in this article, in many occasions.
-But, my goal is not to explore PCA exhaustively, rather keep the discussion beginner friendly.
-I can discuss other advance variants in future articles.
+Please note that there are different variants of PCA (e.g. probabilistic PCA) that can outperform vanilla PCA that I will discuss.
+But my goal is not to explore PCA exhaustively, rather to keep the discussion beginner friendly.
+I can discuss other advance variants in future.

 # Data